insample/modular-angularjs-directives/README.md

 ./node_modules/karma/bin/karma start
 ```

 Tests are written in [Coffeescript](http://coffeescript.org/).

 ## Can I see a demo?

-First, run `bower install` inside the project root directory to fetch all dependencies.

-Once you do that, see the demo `demo/demo.html`.
+See the demo `demo/demo.html`.
 The file `demo/js/services.js` defines a simple modular directive hierarchy.
 The file `demo/test/abstract-demo-widget-spec.coffee` demonstrates how to test a modular directive (using Jasmine + Coffeescript).
 Both are extensively commented.

 ## Caveats